 You will suffer immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Assuming a public offering price of \$51.41 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on April 10, 2015, purchasers of common stock in this offering will experience immediate dilution of \$43.64 per share in net tangible book value of the common stock.
-In addition, investors purchasing common stock in this offering will contribute 34.0% of the total amount invested by stockholders since inception but will only own 7.0% of the shares of common stock outstanding (8.0% of the shares of common stock outstanding if the underwriters option is exercised).
+Based on a public offering price of \$52.50 per share, purchasers of common stock in this offering will experience immediate dilution of \$44.16 per share in net tangible book value of the common stock.
+In addition, investors purchasing common stock in this offering will contribute 38.2% of the total amount invested by stockholders since inception but will only own 8.1% of the shares of common stock outstanding (9.2% of the shares of common stock outstanding if the underwriters' option is exercised).
 In the past, we issued securities to acquire common stock at prices significantly below the offering price.
-To the extent these outstanding securities are ultimately exercised, investors purchasing common stock in this offering.
+To the extent these outstanding securities are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
+See "Dilution" for a more detailed description of the dilution to new investors in the offering.